 How to Grow Borage from Seed

-*Borage(Borago officinalis) an annual plant but will self seed if left to its own devices
+*Borage(Borago officinalis) is an annual plant but will self seed if left to its own devices

 How to Sow Borage Seeds